ARMmbed/uvisor/docs/api/manual/Roadmap.md

 # Roadmap

-For integrating [ARMmbed uVisor](https://github.com/ARMmbed/uvisor/)^[uVisor is avalable at https://github.com/ARMmbed/uvisor/ under Apache 2.0 license] with mbed RTOS we propose the following roadmap as port of the Morpheus project:
+For integrating [ARMmbed uVisor](https://github.com/ARMmbed/uvisor/)^[uVisor is avalable at https://github.com/ARMmbed/uvisor/ under Apache 2.0 license] with mbed RTOS we propose the following roadmap as part of the Morpheus project:

 ## First 15 days
 - Starts at March 21st, terminates at April 1th